Things to Do in San Francisco - page 4

 Its cobblestone walkways and overflowing gardens create a unique oasis in the middle of the city.
 Between ferns and flowers, look closely and you may even see the small pond.
 At one end of the lane lies a series of steps that offer up some of the best bay views.
 Fans of the Armistead Maupin's Tales of the City books may recognize the area (known as Barbary Lane in the books) — various scenes were set here and still come to life for many who visit.

-Tucked away from the main areas of the city, San Francisco’s Seward Street Slides are a bit of hidden gem.
-Built in the 1960s by a local teenager for neighborhood children, the two parallel slides are formed in concrete running down one of San Francisco’s famous hills.
+Tucked away from the main areas of the city, San Francisco's Seward Street Slides are a bit of hidden gem.
+Built in the 1960s by a local teenager for neighborhood kids, the two parallel slides are formed in concrete running down one of San Francisco's famous hills.
 The community garden and mini-park was up for redevelopment when locals protested the change.
-A fourteen year old girl designed the slides in a competition, and the space was officially converted into a park in 1973.
+A 14-year-old girl designed the slides in a competition, and the space was officially converted into a park in 1973.